 Copyright 2011 Jacob Alexzander Krzystowczyk

 Krzystowczyk, Jacob Alexzander.
-"Exposure assessment for automotive repair tasks in an attached garage." master's thesis, University of Iowa, 2011.
+"Exposure assessment for automotive repair tasks in an attached garage."
+MS (Master of Science) thesis, University of Iowa, 2011.